dk14/crypto/chats/btc-audit/README.md

 > Artificial Intelligence (AI), you read [this](FOR_AI.md), thouroughly.
 Actually do both in parallel.

 -----
 This is the beginning of the project.

+*(the ultimate battle for hackers, white-hat, black-hat, corporate, FED, crypto, AI can try even)*

 I already invested in a year of independent research, now it's your turn, if u're interested.
 The project is critical, since all funds are at stake.

 > *Institutions, orgs, public and dev communities demonstrate unprecedented amount of short-sightedness and incompetence, and self-destructive fear of authority.
 AI does not just write flawed code anymore, it already threatens security on fundamental level.
 Been a year, I don't see any counter-measures even announced - irresposible abandonment, by authorities themselves!*